 - A week later – 2 million

-In recent events, Wordle has been acquired by the New York Times in some undisclosed ‘seven figures’ and is now available to play on their website.
+In recent events, Wordle has been acquired for a huge amount by the New York Times in some undisclosed ‘seven figures’ and is now available to play on their website.
 Games like Wordle are amongst the key components of NYT’s marketing strategy.

 People loved Wordle so much, many alternate niche-based versions popped up.
 There is the very famous ‘Nerdle’ which is for maths lovers, Taylordle for Taylor Swift Fans aka Swifties, ‘Marketdle’ for marketers, and many more.
 As they say – it’s the best compliment if someone is copying you!